keboola/connection-docs/extractors/other/aws-s3/index.md

 {:toc}

 This extractor loads a single or multiple CSV files from a single or multiple AWS S3 buckets and stores them in multiple tables in Storage.
-Compared to [Simple AWS S3 extractor](/extractors/other/simple-aws-s3) this extractor offers extensive CSV postprocessing and the UI offers further flexibility.
+Compared to [Simple AWS S3 extractor](/extractors/other/simple-aws-s3) this extractor offers extensive CSV postprocessing and the UI offers more flexibility.

 After creating a new configuration, select the files you want to extract from AWS S3 and determine the way how you save them to KBC Storage.
 You also need to set up the proper permissions on AWS.